domZippilli/gcsfast/README.md

 `gcsfast -l DEBUG upload gs://mybucket/mystream myfile`

+---
 ## Benchmarks

 `gcsfast` compares favorably with `gsutil`.
 Default tunings for `gcsfast` are far more aggressive, but that's cheating.
 Here are some results with `gsutil` well-optimized.

-Note that gcsfast doesn't perform checksumming in any cases.
+Note that `gcsfast` doesn't perform checksumming in any cases.
 This may account for some of the performance differences.

 ### Benchmark setup

-us-west1 for both VM and bucket n1-standard-32 (32 vCPUs, 120 GB memory), Skylake
+- us-west1 for both VM and bucket
+- n1-standard-32 (32 vCPUs, 120 GB memory), Skylake
-4x375GB NVME in RAID0
+- 4x375GB NVME in RAID0

+---
 ### Download (1 x 60GiB)

 Before tests, the first download is completed and discarded to ensure caching is not a factor.

-#### gsutil
+**gsutil**

 ```shell
 time gsutil -m \